 Current environmental issues affecting the French Polynesian people: sea-level rise; extreme weather events (cyclones, storms, and tsunamis producing floods, landslides, erosion, and reef damage); droughts; freshwater scarcity French Southern and Antarctic Lands introduction of foreign species on Iles Crozet has caused severe damage to the original ecosystem; overfishing of Patagonian toothfish around Iles Crozet and Iles Kerguelen.

-Google maps French Polynesia
+Google Maps French Polynesia

 The capital and other divisions